BioBoost/object-oriented-programming-using-java/java/arrays.md

 ```

 Notice how square brackets after the element type specify that this is an array.

-As an array is actually an object so the actual creation needs to be done using the `new` operator, at which stage the length of the array also needs to be specified.
+As **an array is actually an object** so the actual creation needs to be done using the `new` operator, at which stage the length of the array also needs to be specified.

-A visualization of the array may look something like below:
+A visualization of the array may look something like this:

 ![An array of 10 integers](img/arrays_of_ten_integers.gif)